jump-dev/JuMP.jl/docs/src/should_i_use.md

 can formulate using the language of mathematical programming, that is:

  * a set of decision variables
- * a scalar objective function
+ * a scalar- or vector-valued objective function
  * a set of constraints.

 Key reasons to use JuMP include: